Chapter 3: Navigation and Movement of Vessels

 3.18.
 Restricted Visibility - ‘During periods of restricted visibility (defined as less than 2 cables) all vessels of 30m length overall and above shall not intentionally pass each other within the Inner Fairways of the harbour north of Medina Wharf, this includes overtaking’.

 3.19.
-VHF Communications within Cowes Harbour - All vessels of 30 metres length overall and above are required to give notice of entry, movement or departure within the area of jurisdiction of Cowes Harbour on VHF Channel 69 in accordance with this Direction.
+VHF Communications within Cowes Harbour - Except where such a requirement is suspended by the Commissioners in relation to a particular event or circumstance, all vessels of 20 metres length overall and above and all vessels engaged in towing are required to give notice of entry, movement affecting the fairway or departure within the area of jurisdiction of Cowes Harbour on VHF Channel 69.

-All vessels required to give VHF notification shall give an ‘ALL SHIPS’ call prior to departure from any berth within Cowes Harbour and when passing the following positions:
+All vessels required to give VHF notification shall give an ‘ALL SHIPS’ call on VHF 69 when approaching Cowes, prior to departure from any riverside berth or prior to entering the fairway from any marina within Cowes Harbour and when passing the following positions:

 • Folly Inn (vessels bound for Newport).